Eastern Milk Snake

 Species Confused With:

-Water snakes have keeled scales and divided anal plates.
-Juveniles most often mistaken for juvenile Racers, Black Rat Snakes, and Fox Snakes, but these also have a divided anal plate
+Water Snakes have keeled scales and a divided anal plate.
+Juveniles are often mistaken for Racers, Black Rat Snakes, and Fox Snakes though all of these also have a divided anal plate.

 References: